-Problem Statement *
+Problem Statement

 The time needed to check out items at the hospital is far too long, leading to less time spent with patients.
 The ideal time for the therapists to check out items would be around a minute or less.
 Using QR codes on the items and badges that hold key information would greatly reduce the amount of manual input the therapists need.
 They could scan their badge, and then the item and most of the information, like the identity of the person signing out the item and the specifications of the item would be automatically inputted into the database.
 Then, that information would show up on some sort of UI, an app or a web page, and the users could find it and know where it was stored and whether it was checked out or not.